alexcano98/TERA-routing-HOTI-2025-reproducibility/README.md

 ## ⚙️ Prerequisites

-Make sure the [Rust toolchain](https://www.rust-lang.org/tools/install) is installed.
+🛠️ To follow the steps below, make sure the [Rust toolchain](https://www.rust-lang.org/tools/install) is installed.

 ---

 ## 🧪 Quick Start

 This repository includes `caminos` and `caminos-lib` as Git submodules.
-To properly clone the repository along with its submodules, use one of the following methods:
+Use the following command to clone the repository:

 ```bash
 git clone --recurse-submodules https://github.com/alexcano98/TERA-routing-HOTI-2025-reproducibility.git